keremcaltugg/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# Data-Analytics-Projects
-This repo is for projects on data analytics I've conducted
+This repo is for projects on data analytics I've completed so far.